This article is a tutorial on the JavaFX GUI library.

 If you haven’t yet setup JavaFX, read our Installation tutorial here.

 Widgets are the small GUI components in JavaFX that add new and rich functionality to the program.
+Below is a list of them along with a short description.

 Layout managers determine the position and setting of the widgets in the GUI window.
 Each Layout component in the list below has it’s own unique way of positioning components in the layout.